-- Prevent acts of SEA, including of children, and respond forcefully to such acts by delineating a clear and non-negotiable ADRA Code of Ethics which is binding on all ADRA employees and related personnel world-wide; - Affirm ADRA's endorsement of the Statement of Commitment on Eliminating Sexual Exploitation and Abuse by UN and Non-UN Personnel adopted by the Inter-Agency Standing Committee (IASC) Working Group in July 2002 by incorporating its six core principles addressing SEA into ADRA's Code of Ethics;
+- ▶ Prevent acts of SEA, including of children, and respond forcefully to such acts by delineating a clear and non-negotiable ADRA Code of Ethics which is binding on all ADRA employees and related personnel world-wide; - ▶ Affirm ADRA's endorsement of the Statement of Commitment on Eliminating Sexual Exploitation and Abuse by UN and Non-UN Personnel adopted by the Inter-Agency Standing Committee (IASC) Working Group in July 2002 by incorporating its six core principles addressing SEA into ADRA's Code of Ethics; - ▶ Affirm ADRA's commitment to the protections afforded under U.S. Code Title 18, Part 1, Chapter 109A Regarding Sexual Abuse, as well as ADRA's commitment to adhere to the requirements under the USAID Standard Provisions for U.S. Nongovernmental Organizations;